Global Citizen Summer Camp

 7. Increase knowledge about the products, practices, and perspectives of other cultures

-• The camp will cap at a maximum of 15 students
+• The camp will cap at a maximum of 20 students

 • Students who attend the whole week of camp will be given a Certificate of Participation

-Meet the Instructors
+Meet the Team

 Sandhya Shanker

-Sandhya Shanker is an Education Program Senior Specialist at the Center for Languages, Literatures and Cultures.
+Sandhya Shanker is an Education Program Senior Specialist at the Center for Languages, Literatures and Cultures and is the camp coordinator.
 She is largely responsible for coordinating and collaborating on existing initiatives as well as envisioning and designing new initiatives related to the promotion of Intercultural Competence (IC) on campus.
 Sandhya is also an instructor for a General Education course at OSU titled FRIT 3054 (21st Century Skill: Intercultural Competence for Global Citizenship) and is a Qualified Administrator for the IDI © assessment.
 Prior to joining the CLLC in July 2023, Sandhya served as Director of the Community Language School at Michigan State University where she developed and supervised language programs as well as language and culture events for the larger community serving preschoolers to adults.